-There are three types of rooms:
+There are five types of rooms in the Library:

 1. Meeting Rooms

 - East Asian Rooms-Room (405-406)

 Use of these rooms is subject to the following:

 - Priority is given to the meetings of CFL Library staff.

 - To be considered for use of a meeting room, other events must

 - Follow the University’s policies outlined on the Event Approval Form

 - Be library related and sponsored by a member of the Library staff

 - Be requested by email or phone at least one calendar week in advance, specifying